Forum: Congressional Candidates Positions on Climate Change | Elections

-District 7: John Culberson represents district 7 in Texas by promoting false claims about climate science.
-He is against efforts in Congress to address climate change.
-He's attacked the EPA for attempting to regulate CO2 as a pollutant, and promoted false conspiracy theories that attempt to discredit climate scientists.
-Numerous challengers are lining up for this race in 2018.
+District 7: Lizzie Fletcher won this district in 2018 - she supports action on climate.
+She defeated John Culberson, who previously represented district 7 in Texas by promoting false claims about climate science.
+He was against efforts in Congress to address climate change.
+He attacked the EPA for attempting to regulate CO2 as a pollutant, and promoted false conspiracy theories that attempt to discredit climate scientists.

 District 8: Kevin Brady represents district 8 by denying reality when it comes to climate change.
 He has promoted false conspiracy theories such as "climategate" - a debunked attempt to discredit climate scientists.

 District 9: Al Green represents district 9 in Texas.
 He has favorable views towards addressing climate change.